julie-ng/nodejs-certificate-auth/README.md

-# Client Certificate Authentication with Node.js
+# Client Certificate Authentication (mTLS) with Node.js

-This is demo on how to do client authentication with certificates - as opposed to username and passwords with out of the box (OOTB) Node.js.
+This is demo on how to do client authentication with certificates, **mTLS or mutual TLS** - as opposed to username and passwords with out of the box (OOTB) Node.js.

 This demo has a server with two clients: